johnwcowan/subsetg-book/intro-020-glossary.md

 *picture data*:  Fixed decimal data which has a particular character string representation.
-If a variable foo is declared as either
+If a variable is declared as either
 `FIXED DECIMAL(5,2)` or `PICTURE '$-999V99'`,
 it will have a numerical range of -999.99 to 999.99 inclusive, but the picture data has a character string